LooJee/coolshell-memorial/README.md

 # coolshell-memorial

-a archive of the "coolshell.cn". @haoel R.I.P.
+It's an archive of the https://coolshell.cn.

+@haoel R.I.P.